Does Size Really Matter?

 Does yellow dye #5 affect sperm count?
 Do testosterone supplements cause shrinkage “down there?”
 Dr. Dudley Danoff, board-certified urologist and author of Penis Power, joins The Doctors to help clarify fact from fiction regarding men’s private parts.

 Male puberty begins anywhere from age 9 to 14.
 The testicles enlarge, pubic hair grows, and the penis grows in length and girth.

 Generally, a boy's genitalia will complete its growth two years after he stops growing in height.
 As a man ages, so does his penis.
-The organ will change in size and appearance, and his sexual function will decline.
+The organ will change in size and appearance, and his sexual function will gradually decline.
 As a man gets older, testosterone levels drop, which makes it more difficult to achieve an erection and experience an orgasm.
-The penis gradually becomes less sensitive and requires more stimulation to perform.
+Over time, the penis becomes less sensitive and requires more stimulation to achieve an erection.